Ponyboy47/Plex-Monitr/README.md

 It works by watching a designated "Downloads" directory and whenever a new video, audio, or subtitle file is added to that directory, Monitr will automatically move it right to where it should be, then Plex takes care of the rest!

+You can also configure Monitr to automatically transcode media into Plex Direct Play/Stream capable formats.
+This means that Plex won't have to transcode media on-the-go and can help keep your CPU load lower when watching movies or TV shows.

 It supports either Linux or macOS operating systems using Apple's Swift language (and a tiny bit of C for some of the stuff on Linux).
 It also has some dependencies, like ruby (if you're enabling the conversion capabilities).

 ---